Benno-K/PublicScripts/README.md

 ~/.profile of the user root and of my personal account.
 It has been working perfectly for about a decade now.

+## diskusage

+Checks the usage of some file-systems for changes.
+Actually it does mainly a "df -h" stores the reuslt.
+Sends mail if result of check id dofferent from last run.
+Should be used to get alarmed for filesystems where you do not expect changes.
+To be run as cron-job but not too frequently (you may not want to get an email just because some program creates 1% growth per minute while it runs for ten.